tianahR/stock-trading-python-app/README.md

 Run the script in one time:
 python script.py

-To schedule run time every 30 minutes ( you can change code if you want to run it every hour or daily for example) python scheduler.py
+To schedule run time every 30 minutes ( you can change code if you want to run it every hour or daily for example) manually python scheduler.py

 To Use Windows Task Scheduler
+Task Scheduler is a built-in Windows utility that lets you automatically run programs or scripts at specific times or in response to events—basically, it schedules tasks instead of you running them manually.
-run_ticker_script.bat is created
+Now rows are inserted in Snowflake daily automatically run_ticker_script.bat is created

 ## Output